rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 You might notice that the `git-auth` secrets fails to sync:

-> :warning: HEALTH DETAILS - failed update: Resource "git-auth" already exists and is not managed by SealedSecret
+!> HEALTH DETAILS - failed update: Resource `"git-auth"` already exists and is not managed by SealedSecret

 Thats because we already created a `git-auth` secret manually in Excercise.1.
 Lets remove it now:
 ```bash